 - Trenton Youth Orchestra: The Dudamel Foundation supports TYO Faculty Fellow Dr. Anna Lim and provides the orchestra with an annual field trip to watch Maestro Dudamel perform.

-- Trenton Arts Fellowship: The Dudamel Foundation funds the Trenton Arts Fellow whose focus is music.
+- Trenton Arts Fellowship: The Dudamel Foundation funds the Trenton Arts Fellow who\ serves as the student leader for the Trenton Youth Orchestra.

 Click here to learn more about the Dudamel Foundation.